ackatz/seclook-cli/README.md

 2. Copy [config.ini.sample](https://github.com/ackatz/seclook/blob/main/config.ini.sample) from this directory and place it in `~/.seclook/config.ini`
 3. Open `~/.seclook/config.ini` and add in your own API keys for the services you want to use.

 > Some services (e.g., GreyNoise, ThreatFox) _don't require API keys_, but may be rate-limited more quickly without one or have other limitations.
+Others (e.g., YARAify) do not need an API key at all and will not be referenced in the config file.

 ## Usage